 Ewan grew up in Kent playing cello and double bass.
 He moved to London in 2002 to study music at King’s

 College, where he returned in 2008 for his PhD, supervised by George Benjamin and Silvina Milstein.
 Between those spells in

-London Ewan achieved distinction in his MPhil at Cambridge University, and in 2012 he was
+London Ewan achieved distinction in his MPhil at Cambridge University, and was subsequently appointed as Composer-in-Residence

 Ewan's music has been awarded several international composition prizes including the New York based

 Counterpoint Competition, the Forme uniche Competition in Adelaide and the Italian Mare Nostrum Competition.
 His works have been performed by ensembles and soloists including: London Symphony Orchestra, Britten Sinfonia, Fretwork,

 Anton Lukoszevieze, Gaby Bultmann, Thomas Gould and Clare Hammond.
 Ewan enjoys collaborations with other artforms, and has

 Sebastian Barner-Rasmussen, and artists Issam Kourbaj and Tim A Shaw.

 Rashan Stone and Jack Whitehall.

 Ewan is an enthusiastic teacher and enjoys working with young people.
 He mentors

-Outreach and judges the Cambridgeshire Young Composer of the Year Competition, and the new East Anglian Young Composer Competition.
+Outreach and judges the East Anglian Young Composer of the Year Competition.